Resources for Schools

 Food allergy is a growing public health issue that impacts almost every school across the United States.
 Nearly 6 million children in the U.S. – which equates to 1 in 13, or roughly 2 in every classroom – have a food allergy.

-Studies have indicated that 16-18% of school-age children who have food allergies have had a reaction in school.
+Studies indicate that 16-18% of school-age children who have food allergies have had a reaction in school.
 In addition, in approximately 25% of the reactions that occur at school, the student had not yet been diagnosed with food allergy.1

-FARE has a variety of resources for schools can use to help create a safer environment for students with food allergies and increase awareness about food allergies among the student body.
+FARE has a variety of resources schools can use to help create a safer environment for students with food allergies and increase awareness among the student body.
 These include:

 Additional resources schools may find useful:

 1. Administration of Epinephrine for Life-Threatening Allergic Reactions in School Settings.
 CL Mcintyre, AH Sheetz, CR Carroll, MC Young.
 Pediatrics.
 Vol. 116, No. 5.
 Nov.
 2005